It is increasingly possible the United Kingdom will leave the European Union on the 31 January 2020 without a Withdrawal Agreement in place.

-To make sure your pet is able to travel from the UK to the EU after 31 October 2019 in any scenario, you should read the government’s most up-to-date guidance, which can be found here.
+To make sure your pet is able to travel from the UK to the EU after 31 January 2020 in any scenario, you should read the government’s most up-to-date guidance on pet travel to Europe.

 DEFRA recommends contacting your vet at least four months before travelling to get the latest advice.

 Q. Will I still be able to use my insurance to drive in other EU member states after Brexit?